GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Using the Debugger

+### Enabling the application for the Cloud Debugger

+First you need to connect your Github repository to the Google Cloud Source Repository so that the Cloud Debu8gger can see your source code.
+This happens inside a web browser.

 ### Setting up a Cloud Debug Configuration

+This is done inside IDEA.

 1. Set up a new Java project from the Github repository you cloned. (reference IntelliJ instructions for doing this?
 Anything special to note here?)